Almostsagar/Almostsagar/README.md

 ### Hey there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Sagar!

-## I'm a Brother, Son, Developer, Friend!!
+## ❤️ Programming | 😍 Music | 🤷‍ Chess

-- 🌱 I’m currently learning everything!
+- 🌱 I’m currently learning Full Stack Web development | App Development.
 - 👯 I’m looking to enhance my skills
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play chess and read history books
+- ⚡ Quote: Be the change you want to see in the world
+- 💬 Ask me about anything.
+I will try to help you as much as I can.

 <img align="right" alt="Coding" width="400" src="https://geekshumor.com/wp-content/uploads/2013/11/Programmer-cat.jpg">